PyCQA/flake8/docs/source/user/options.rst

     Enable off-by-default extensions.

     Plugins to |Flake8| have the option of registering themselves as off-by-default.
-These plugins effectively add themselves to the default ignore list.
+These plugins will not be loaded unless enabled by this option.

     Command-line example: